CtrlK

 Trigger Term Quality

-Includes strong natural trigger terms users would say: 'portable skills', 'Claude Code', 'Cursor', 'Gemini CLI', 'OpenAI Codex', 'VS Code', 'Roo Code', 'cross-agent skills', 'agentskills.io'.
-Good coverage of agent names and the concept of portable/cross-agent skills.
+Includes strong natural trigger terms users would say: 'portable skills', 'Claude Code', 'Cursor', 'Gemini CLI', 'OpenAI Codex', 'VS Code', 'Roo Code', 'cross-agent skills', 'agentskills.io', 'frontmatter schema'.
+Good coverage of tool names and concepts a user would mention.

 3 / 3